Skip to content ↓

 This details the key challenges to achievement that we have identified amongst our disadvantaged pupils.

-1. All FSM6 KS1 children achieved their phonics level this year.
-We now need to continue with the phonic programme but close the gap between phonics and reading levels in KS1.
+All FSM6 KS1 children passed their phonics screening this year.
+We need to continue with our phonic programme but close the gap between our phonics and reading levels in KS1 and KS2.

-2. Reading at KS1 there were 60% readers on track.
-Last year there was 70%.
-Challenge is to increase the number of FSM6 children who attain expected at KS1.
+Data shows that at KS1 there were 67% of FSM6 readers on track.
+Last year there was 60%.
+This year we also had 20% of FSM children in Y2 getting Greater Depth.
+The challenge is to increase the number of FSM6 children who attain Expected at KS1.

-A teaching assistant is working 5 afternoons on the bottom 20% of readers in KS2.
-Baselines and regular assessments are being kept.
+A teaching assistant works 5 afternoons a week with the first 20% of readers in Year 4, 5 and 6.
+Baselines and regular assessments are also kept.
+Another teaching assistant also works with the first 20% of readers in Year 3.

 3. Maths